Introduction

 Replacing a bulb in a turn signal

-Detailed information about fuse allocations can be obtained from suitably qualified professionals.
-Volkswagen recommends contacting an authorized Volkswagen dealer or authorized Volkswagen Service Facility.
+For detailed information about the exact fuse assignment, contact suitably qualified professionals.
+Volkswagen recommends contacting an authorized Volkswagen dealer or authorized Volkswagen Service Facility, especially when the electrical malfunction involves safety systems, engine management, lighting, driver assistance equipment, or repeated fuse failure.

 1. If a new fuse blows again after a short time, the electrical system must be checked by suitably qualified professionals.